-To enable Azure AD users to sign in to JIRA on-premises server, they must be provisioned into JIRA SAML SSO by Microsoft.
+To enable Microsoft Entra users to sign in to JIRA on-premises server, they must be provisioned into JIRA SAML SSO by Microsoft.
 For JIRA SAML SSO by Microsoft, provisioning is a manual task.

 To provision a user account, perform the following steps: